-Colchester Engagement & Next Steps (CENS), formerly known as the Colchester Emergency Night Shelter, is a registered charity which has been supporting the homeless for over 35 years, providing emergency accommodation and help to those most in need across Essex and Suffolk.
+Colchester Engagement & Next Steps (CENS), formerly known as Colchester Emergency Night Shelter, is a registered charity which has been supporting people who have found themselves homeless for almost 40 years.
+We provide emergency accommodation and help to those most in need across Colchester and Essex.

-We now offer so much more than just a bed and a meal – from housing and health to learning and support, we aim to help the homeless move on to permanent, independent living.
-We believe that having a home is a basic human right, and since opening, we have helped hundreds of people make a fresh start in their lives.
-Unfortunately, at the start of the pandemic we were forced to close, but in January 2021 we underwent a major refurbishment and are now open once more, with some major improvements in place.
+We offer more than just a bed and a meal, providing everything from housing and health advice to learning and support.
+Our aim is to move our residents on to permanent, safe independent living.
+We believe that having a home is a basic human right.
+Since opening, we have helped hundreds of people make fresh starts in their lives.

 Where we've been